 Primary Years Programme

 Lifelong learning begins with a child’s innate curiosity, questioning, and wondering about the world around them.
 Authentic learning experiences allow children to construct their own learning while feeling secure to take chances and discover.
-When children are challenged on a daily basis, they learn how to solve problems, communicate thoughts and feelings effectively, collaborate with others and develop as a whole child.
-A-JIS’s Primary School provides a challenging and nurturing environment where children thrive and which sets a sound educational foundation for all subsequent learning.

 - Global leaders